pietrodardano/RL_Dog/README.md

    ```
 3. Check that your assets (URDF, config) are installed locally, in your IsaacLab folder in isaaclab_assets directory.
 4. I am using Miniconda, be sure to change or use the same environment name.
-5. Launch the simulation (headless or not) with the scripts that you can find at the beginnning of each **main.py**
+5. Launch the simulation (headless or not) with the scripts that you can find at the beginning of each **main.py**

 ## Extra